Militarism, Climate Change, and Global Dissent.

 Peace Cranes Pre-Exhibition Online Events August 2020

-We are pleased to announce that ahead of the 2021 launch of the Peace & Justice initiative Peace Cranes – our contemporary arts exhibition about the cultural legacy of Hiroshima – we are curating a series of online events in August 2020 commemorating the 75 th anniversary of the atomic bombing of Hiroshima.
-All pre-exhibition events are free though donations are warmly welcomed.
-Spread the word!
+Ahead of the 2021 launch of Peace Cranes – our contemporary arts exhibition about the cultural legacy of Hiroshima – we curated a series of online events in August 2020 commemorating the 75 th anniversary of the atomic bombing of Hiroshima.

-A new play written and performed live by Michael Mears
+The Priest’s Tale: A new play written and performed live by Michael Mears.
+August 2020.

 Conscientious Objectors’ Day Scotland 2020 Virtual Vigil

-Revolution of the Heart: The Dorothy Day Story & Q&A with Kate Hennessey, author of Dorothy Day: The World Will Be Saved by Beauty: An Intimate Portrait of My Grandmother.
+Revolution of the Heart: The Dorothy Day Story with Kate Hennessey, author of Dorothy Day: The World Will Be Saved by Beauty: An Intimate Portrait of My Grandmother.

-We’ve organised these popular family friendly Kites Not Drones events annually since 2014.
+We’ve organised these popular family friendly Kites Not Drones events annually from 2014 – 2019.
 The events were inspired by the Afghan Peace Volunteers, an inter-ethnic peace community of young people.
 Afghans fly kites at the Nao Ruz, or New Year.
-As in past years the event will be a joint one with Refugee Community Kitchen who will be offering homemade soup, chutneys as well as crafts and live music.
+Jointly organised with with Refugee Community Kitchen.

 How We Win Workshop – Exploring Nonviolent Resistance

-The this Peace news “How We Win” workshop if for you.
-Drawing on decades of activist experience, this is an opportunity to explore how to take effective action to create changes we want to see in the world.
+A Peace news “How We Win” workshop drawing on decades of activist experience, exploring how to take effective action to create changes we want to see in the world.

 Resistance to the First World War Exhibition Event